wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-optimize-network-performance-for-teams-phone-system/includes/2-understand-teams-network-requirements.md

 You can use the Microsoft Teams Network Assessment Tool on a machine or VM on the edge of your network to test if your internet connectivity meets these requirements.

-### Network Performance requirements from a client to Microsoft network Edge
+### Network performance requirements from a client to Microsoft network edge

 The following table is the complete path from the client to Microsoft, including any Wi-Fi and LAN/WAN and internet connection: